Cervical cancer

 What is the cervix and what does it do?

-The cervix is found deep inside your vagina at the lower end of your womb (uterus).
-It is often called the neck of the womb as it is the opening to the womb from the vagina.
-It is shaped like a cylinder or tube.
+The cervix is found deep inside your vagina at the lower end of your uterus (womb).
+It is often called the neck of the uterus as it is the opening to the uterus from the vagina.
+It is shaped like a cone.

-Usually your cervix is closed but opens during labour to let the baby be born.
+Usually your cervix is closed but it opens during labour to allow for birth.

 The cells in your cervix are changing all the time.
 Most changes happen in an area called the transformation zone.
 Sometimes abnormal changes happen.